 As easy as it may seem, there were a lot of changes involved in making everything work, from updating the frontend to handle the new Stripe Elements methods to updating all the automated tests.

-There's still some before the legislation is passed on September 14, but if your application processes payments online, you should definitely start looking into it.
+There are still some before the legislation is passed on September 14, but if your application processes payments online, you should definitely start looking into it.
 It's already hard to convince people to pay for your application, and the last thing anyone wants is a bad payment flow getting in the way.